pleira/SGP4Extensions/doc/proposal.md

+## Implementation of the SGP4 algorithm following a functional paradigm

 The SGP4 algorithm is widely used to propagate orbits of objects around the earth like space debris.
 There are many implementations of the algorithm in many languages.
-This work presents new implementations of the SGP4 algorithm implemented in Scala following a more functional architecture in contrast to the imperative/object oriented solutions used in previous implementations.
+This work presents new implementations of the SGP4 algorithm in Scala following a more functional architecture in contrast to the imperative/object oriented solutions used in previous implementations.
+These implementations have different characteristics regarding speed, architecture, applicability and readability.
 Besides the classical implementation adapted from Vallado's code, there is an alternative implementation using algorithms developed by Lara.
-These implementations have different characteristics regarding speed, architecture, applicability and readability which find applicability in massive data processing like prediction of orbital collision events.
+Finally, applicability of this functional solution in massive data processing like prediction of orbital collision events and in academic fields is discussed.

 ### Rationale